salej1/randstorm/README.md

 Random values generator for different data types

 ## Installation
-Just clone the repo :)
+Just clone the repo and copy the file randstorm.js into the folder of your convenience

 ## Usage
 1. Require it and assign to a variable